RetroAchievements/docs/docs/developer-docs/difficulty-scale-and-balance.md

+---
+title: Difficulty Scale and Balance for Achievements
+description: Learn how to create a balanced achievement set that is fun, approachable, and challenging using a detailed difficulty scale and best practices.
+---

 # Difficulty Scale and Balance

 This doc has some suggestions about difficulty, set balance and on keeping a set fun, approachable, and challenging.
 What you're going to see here are not rules, just suggestions.